RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Since the table is supposed to contain data for other European countries, but it is not clearly specified which ones, all countries located on the European continent were selected.

-The second condition is that the records are supposed to be for the same period as the primary overview for the Czech Republic; czechia_payroll: 2000-2021 and czechia_price 2006-2018 -> the records were therefore limited to the year 2000 and above.
+The second condition is that the records are supposed to be for the same period as the primary overview for the Czech Republic; 'czechia_payroll': 2000-2021 and 'czechia_price': 2006-2018 -> thus the records were therefore limited to the year 2000 and above (records are available up to year 2020).
 These conditions were set via the 'WHERE' clause as follows:

 "WHERE c.continent = 'Europe' AND e.`year`>= 2000"